 Indoor palms need to grow in bright, indirect light as the leaves can turn scorch yellow and brown if they are in too much direct sunlight.

-Indoor palms need soil that is well draining and evenly moist.
-The leaves can turn yellow and brown as a result of both dry soil due to underwatering and boggy soil overwatering.
+Indoor palms need soil that is well-draining and evenly moist.
+The leaves can turn yellow and brown as a result of both dry soils due to underwatering and boggy soil overwatering.

-To revive a dying indoor palm tree, it is important to recreate the conditions of the palms native environment by increasing the humidity with regular misting of the leaves, water the soil thoroughly every 7 days, locating the palm tree in bright, indirect sunlight rather then direct sunlight and maintaining a temperature range of 65ºF to 75ºF (18ºC to 23ºC).
+To revive a dying indoor palm tree, it is important to recreate the conditions of the palm native environment by increasing the humidity with regular misting of the leaves, watering the soil thoroughly every 7 days, locating the palm tree in bright, indirect sunlight rather than direct sunlight and maintaining a temperature range of 65ºF to 75ºF (18ºC to 23ºC).

 The bottom leaves of indoor palm trees can turn yellow or brown as the plant matures, even if the plant is healthy.